semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 The last point I want to talk about in this first article is the plugins available on Elasticsearch.
 As Elasticsearch provides a REST API interface to communicate with the cluster, it is really easy to develop a bunch of helpful tools.

-Today, I will talk about two of the most known and used plugins : Marvel & Head (already installed in the Docker I provided)
+Today, I will talk about two of the most known and used plugins: Marvel & Head (already installed in the Docker I provided)

 ### How do plugins work with Elasticsearch ?

 Plugins are an important part of Elasticsearch.
 Natively, Elasticsearch handles plugins.
 It provides a binary file to install plugins from remote repositories.
 To install a plugin, the command line is really simple (but it requires you to have a shell access to the cluster).

-Once you're logged on the cluster (for example via SSH), installation of plugins comes that way (assuming Elasticsearch is in the `/usr/share/elasticsearch` directory) :
+Once you're logged on the cluster (for example via SSH), installation of plugins comes that way (assuming Elasticsearch is in the `/usr/share/elasticsearch` directory):

 `$> /usr/share/elasticsearch/bin/plugins -i name_of_the_plugin`

 Then, read the documentation of your plugin to learn the usage.

-#### Cluster managing : *Head*
+#### Cluster managing: *Head*

-*Head*'s official documentation here : [http://mobz.github.io/elasticsearch-head/](http://mobz.github.io/elasticsearch-head/).
+*Head*'s official documentation here: [http://mobz.github.io/elasticsearch-head/](http://mobz.github.io/elasticsearch-head/).
 *Head* is a tool designed to help you manage your Elasticsearch cluster, using a web-based interface.
 To connect **Head** on our cluster, open your favorite browser, and go to `http://127.0.0.1:9200/_plugin/head/`.
-On the main page, you can see our three Elasticsearch nodes : *Arya Stark*, *Catelyn Stark*, and *Eddard Stark*.
+On the main page, you can see our three Elasticsearch nodes: *Arya Stark*, *Catelyn Stark*, and *Eddard Stark*.
 For each node, you can access related information and actions (such as power off).
 On the top of the page, the health of your cluster is displayed.
 The value is based on several KPIs such as the number of shards, replicas, etc.
 The top tabs give you access to indices management, and also a graphical way to perform requests.

-#### Cluster monitoring : *Marvel*
+#### Cluster monitoring: *Marvel*

 *Marvel* is an official plugin from Elastic.co, and the documentation is available here: [https://www.elastic.co/products/marvel](https://www.elastic.co/products/marvel)
 This plugin is free only for development purpose.
 I did not install it on the cluster, but you can do it yourself, by following the instructions I gave you above.
 It is based on the ELK (Elasticsearch - Logstach - Kibana) stack, each of these products are from Elastic.co.
-*Marvel* provides you statistics about your cluster, KPIs monitoring, and a very powerful log parser ; moreover, it has a nice interface !
+*Marvel* provides you statistics about your cluster, KPIs monitoring, and a very powerful log parser; moreover, it has a nice interface !

 ## What's coming next ?